-- a) Research local problems of people with disabilities. - b) Coordinate the activities of other local groups organized to meet the needs of people with disabilities. - c) Review and make recommendations about policies, procedures, services and activities of departments and agencies of the Town of Dighton - as they affect people with disabilities. - d) Work in cooperation with the departments and agencies of the Town of Dighton to bring about maximum participation of people with disabilities. - e) Initiate, monitor, and promote legislation at the city, state and federal level which advances the equal status of people with disabilities and ensure that appropriate regulations are adopted and enforced pursuant to such legislation. - f) Encourage public awareness of disability issues. - g) Provide information, referral, guidance and advice to individuals, businesses, organizations and public agencies in all matters pertaining to disability. - h) Recruit and recommend prospective Commission members to the Board of Selectmen.
-At least one month prior to making recommendations, the Commission shall solicit nominations and ensure that said nominations reflect different disabilities. - i) File an annual report, which shall be printed in the Town of Dighton report. - j) Take such action as the Commission considers appropriate to ensure the equal access status of persons with disabilities.
+- a.
+Research local problems of people with disabilities. - b.
+Coordinate the activities of other local groups organized to meet the needs of people with disabilities. - c.
+Review and make recommendations about policies, procedures, services and activities of departments and agencies of the Town of Dighton - as they affect people with disabilities. - d.
+Work in cooperation with the departments and agencies of the Town of Dighton, inclusive of the ADA coordinator, to bring about maximum participation of people with disabilities. - e.
+Initiate, monitor, and promote legislation at the city, state and federal level which advances the equal status of people with disabilities and ensure that appropriate regulations are adopted and enforced pursuant to such legislation.

+- f.
+Encourage public awareness of disability issues. - g.
+Provide information, referral, guidance and advice to individuals, businesses, organizations and public agencies in all matters pertaining to disability. - h.
+Recruit and recommend prospective Commission members to the Board of Selectmen, at least one month prior to making recommendations, the Commission shall solicit nominations and ensure that said nominations reflect different disabilities. - i.
+File an annual report, which shall be printed in the Town of Dighton report. - j.
+Take such action as the Commission considers appropriate to ensure the equal access status of persons with disabilities. - k.
+Receive gifts of property, both real and personal in the name of the Town subject to the approval of the Board of Selectmen; such gifts are to be managed and controlled by the Commission.